jBenderToledo/Engineering-Statistics-Notes/README.md

 These are class notes made by a college student who has no certification in any way, shape, or form as of the time of initialization of the repo (Nov.
 3, 2019).
-They were made moreso to learn LaTeX than they were to be an informative font of knowledge and the spotty quality inside reflects as much.
+They were made to learn LaTeX and to become better at general communication by singling out main ideas into something that I can reference and look at later in the future when I might not remember the material quite as well as I did at the time that I was in the class.

 # Disclaimer